📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 • Top gap: light spills over or behind the rod line.

-• Center gap: two panels meet but don’t overlap.
+• Center gap: two panels meet but do not overlap.

 • Bottom gap: curtains end too high after adjusting rod height.